Kotlin/kotlin-jupyter/docs/libraries.md

 }
 ```

-### Adding library integration using annotation processor
+### Adding library integration using KSP plugin

-If you don't have problems with kapt (i.e. you use JDK version under 16), you can use annotations to
-mark integration classes.
+If you are OK with using KSP, you can use annotations to mark integration classes.

 First, enable `kotlin-jupyter-api-annotations` dependency by adding following line to your `gradle.properties`: